Banner Attorney

 Leija’s estate filed a civil suit against Mullenix, claiming Mullenix violated the Fourth Amendment by using excessive force.
 Mullenix moved for summary judgment on the ground of qualified immunity.
 The District Court denied the motion and the Fifth Circuit Court of Appeals affirmed.
 The Supreme Court granted certiorari on the issue of qualified immunity and reversed, holding that Mullenix did not act unreasonably given the circumstances.

 Under the doctrine of qualified immunity, officers are shielded from liability as long as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable officer would have known.
-The Court stated the relevant
+The Court stated the relevant inquiry is whether Mullenix acted unreasonably in the circumstances he was presented based on existing precedent.

 To this end, the Court compared previous cases involving use of force against a fleeing suspect.
 In Brosseau v.
 Haugen, 543 U.S. 194 (2004), an officer shot at a driver who had not yet driven his car in a dangerous manner to prevent possible harm to other officers and civilians in the area.
 In Scott v.
 Harris, 550 U.S. 372 (2007), an officer rammed into a fleeing driver in order to prevent injury to others in the area.
 In Plumhoff v.
 Rickard, 572 U.S. _ (2014), an officer fatally shot a fugitive who was intent on resuming a chase.
 In all three cases, the Court held that the use of deadly force was not unreasonable given the circumstances.
-The Court noted that analysis in each of these cases is inherently a fact-specific inquiry, not susceptible to
+The Court noted that analysis in each of these cases is inherently a fact-specific inquiry, not susceptible to bright-lines.

 In the present case, the Court considered that while Leija did not pass as many drivers as in the previous examples, he had verbally threatened to kill police officers.
 Furthermore, he was driving at reckless speeds of up to 110 miles per hour.
-The
+The danger posed to other police officers and civilians was just as great compared to the previous cases.
+Thus, the Court held that Mullenix acted reasonably given the circumstances and reversed the lower court’s decision denying qualified immunity.

 The ruling in Mullenix is important because it affirms the reasonableness of deadly force in vehicle pursuits.
 However, officers are still strongly cautioned because each case is extremely fact specific and qualified immunity will not be granted unless exigent circumstances exist for the use of deadly force.
 We advise officers to proceed with caution when using deadly force against fleeing suspects and follow their department policy.